Cancer and work

-Working during treatment and recovery
+Working during treatment or recovery

-Flexible working arrangements
+Flexible ways of working

 Under the National Employment Standards (NES), you have the right to ask for flexible working arrangements if you have at least 12 months of continuous service with your employer.
 Long-term casual employees may also ask for flexible working arrangements.
 The Fair Work Ombudsman’s website has more information.